s-gas/hauslab/README.md

 System monitor that collects CPU and RAM usage and displays the metrics through Prometheus and Grafana.

+### Services

+- **Go App**
+  Runs natively on the machine and exposes the metrics at `/metrics` endpoint

+- **Prometheus**
+  Runs in a Docker container and scrapes the endpoint every 15 seconds and stores the data.

+- **Grafana**
+  Runs in a Docker container and displays the data in a dashboard.

+### Volumes

+Two persistent volumes store the Prometheus and Grafana data.

 ## How to run

 *Note: to run this project you need to have [Docker](https://www.docker.com/) and [Go](https://go.dev/) installed.*